always seeking to

 Eagle Tower, Peninsula State Park, Fish Creek

-The Friends of Peninsula State Park have launched a fundraising drive to rebuild the tower, hopefully by 2018.
+The Friends of Peninsula State Park have launched a fundraising drive to rebuild the tower.
 For more information visit EagleTowerFund.com.
 There is a passionate effort behind the rebuild, because perhaps the only thing more important than the tower’s historical significance is the incredible view.

 First built in 1914 as a way to watch for forest fires following the 1871 Peshtigo Fire, the tower was rebuilt in 1932.
 Although serving as a fire tower, it was still open to the public.
 Soon, there were more tourists climbing the tower than forest fire watchmen and one the greatest Door County attractions was born.